-- The right to life (art.6) - Prohibition against torture or cruel, inhuman or degrading treatment or punishment (art.7) - Prohibition against slavery, slave trade, servitude and forced or compulsory labour (art.8) - Prohibition against arbitrary arrest or detention (art.9)
+- The right to life (art.6) • - Prohibition against torture or cruel, inhuman or degrading treatment or punishment (art.7) - Prohibition against slavery, slave trade, servitude and forced or compulsory labour (art.8) . - Prohibition against arbitrary arrest or detention (art.9) - Obligation to treat with humanity all persons deprived of their liberty (art.10) - Prohibition against imprisonment merely on the ground of inability to fulfill a contractual obligation (art.11) - The right to freedom of movement and freedom to choose a residence (art.12)

-Reference: Definition of key terms used in the UN Treaty Collection, online: https://treaties.un.org/Pages/overview.aspx?path=overview/definition/page1_en.xml (viewed May 4, 2015)
+https://treaties.un.org/Pages/overview.aspx?path=overview/definition/page1_en.xml (viewed May 4, 2015)

-1 According to the UN website, "the term "[Signatory] refers to States and other entities with treaty-making capacity which have expressed their consent to be bound by a treaty where the treaty has not yet entered into force or where it has not entered into force for such States and entities; the term "Parties" refers to States and other entities with treaty-making capacity which have expressed their consent to be bound by a treaty and where the treaty is in force for such States and entities.
+1 According to the UN website, "the term "[Signatory] refers to States and other entities with treaty-making capacity which have expressed their consent to be bound by a treaty where the treaty has not yet entered into force or where it has not entered into force for such States and entities; the term "Parties" refers to States and other entities with treatymaking capacity which have expressed their consent to be bound by a treaty and where the treaty is in force for such States and entities.